Skip to main content

 ssh -p 2222 ops@localhost -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null

-Your OPA policy will allow the SSH because ops is an admin.
+Your OPA policy allows the SSH because ops is an admin.

 The following shows the output for the SSH command.